social grammar (n.)

 a person can have perfect etiquette and still feel socially misaligned

-a person can have high politeness and still disrupt interactional flow
+a person can be very polite and still disrupt interactional flow

 a person can have a distinctive personality and still navigate interaction flawlessly